vinayhulgar/javaPrograms/README.md

 Invoking Object’s clone method on an instance of the class that does not implement the Cloneable interface results in an exception CloneNotSupportedException being thrown.</br>

 :pushpin: Serializable interface : Serializable interface is present in java.io package.
 It is used to make an object eligible for saving its state into a file.
 This is called Serialization.

+:pushpin: Clever Algorithm To Find Whether Or Not 2 Words Are Anagrams:
+- sort each words characters alphabetically
+- both ordered words are the same => anagrams

+ear => aer
+are => aer